AaitijhyaGoswami/YLAC_MC2026/README.md

 ### **2. Agent-Based Time Tax Simulator — `agent_sim.py`**

 - **Abstract:** This module computes the traversal time and **Time Tax** for four commuter personas across the friction-mapped route.
 The physical model treats each path segment as imposing a velocity penalty governed by the local friction value.
-Rather than a simple linear reduction — which underestimates the compounding effect of high-friction segments on vulnerable users — we adopt a **power-law friction-velocity relationship**:
+Rather than a simple linear reduction, which underestimates the compounding effect of high-friction segments on vulnerable users, we adopt a **power-law friction-velocity relationship**:

 $$v_{eff}(i, \phi) = \frac{v_0(\phi)}{f_i^{\,k(\phi)}}$$